aAa1928/cardpy/README.md

 # cardpy

-A comprehensive Python module for playing cards, providing flexible card and deck management.
+A comprehensive Python module for playing cards, providing flexible card and deck management with type hints and modern Python features.

 ## Features